Swaddling

 Swaddling is an ancient practice of wrapping infants in blankets or similar cloths so that movement of the limbs is tightly restricted.
 Swaddling bands were often used to further restrict the infant.
-Swaddling fell out of favour in the 17th century.

 A few authors are said to be of the opinion that swaddling is becoming popular again, although medical and psychological opinion on the effects of swaddling is largely against.
 Some modern medical studies indicate that swaddling helps babies to be relaxed, not get tired due to loss of energy through limb movement, fall asleep, remain asleep, and to be kept in a supine position for lowering the risk of sudden infant death syndrome (SIDS).
 However, another study indicated that swaddling increased the risk of SIDS.
 Additionally, emerging evidence is showing that certain swaddling techniques may increase the risk of developmental dysplasia of the hip.